FoxDawg/Medi8.Net/README.md

 ﻿## Medi8.Net

 Medi8.Net is a simple yet fast mediator implementation in .NET 7.
-It makes it easy to design your application accordings to CQRS principles and slice your solution into vertical and feature-based parts.
+It makes it easy to design your application according to CQRS principles and slice your solution into vertical and feature-based parts.

 Medi8.Net is Apache 2.0 licensed.